iterative/dvc.org/content/docs/start/data-pipelines.md

   and which commands will generate the pipeline results (such as an ML model).
 Storing these files in Git makes it easy to version and share.
-- _Continuous Delivery and Continuous Integration (CI/CD) for ML_ - reproducible
+- _Continuous Delivery and Continuous Integration (CI/CD) for ML_ - describing
-  ML pipelines allow CI/CD systems to retrain models on fresh datasets with identical training, save the results, and even produce reports about the whole process.
-See [CML.dev](https://cml.dev/) for some examples.
+  projects in way that it can be reproduced (built) is the fist necessary step before introducing CI/CD systems.

 ## Visualize